MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 However, if you just want to quickly try Azure Information Protection for yourself, rather than roll it out in a production environment, see [Quick start tutorial for Azure Information Protection](../get-started/infoprotect-quick-start-tutorial.md).

-For a list of specific scenarios and associated configuration steps and end user documentation, see the [Rapid deployment guide for Azure Information Protection](../get-started/rapid-deployment-guide.md).

 > [!IMPORTANT]
 > Before you do the following steps, make sure that you have reviewed [Requirements for Azure Information Protection](../get-started/requirements-azure-rms.md).

 Choose the deployment roadmap that's applicable for your organization:

-- Your organization has a Premium subscription in addition to Office 365:
+- **Your organization has a Premium subscription in addition to Office 365 with Azure Rights Management:**

+    Your organization has both these subscriptions:

         - An Azure Information Protection Premium subscription (P1 or P2) - either standalone subscription or as part of the Enterprise Mobility + Security suite or Secure Productive Enterprise suite.

         -  An Office 365 subscription that supports protecting documents and emails with the Azure Rights Management service (Azure RMS).

+- **Your organization has just Office 365 with Azure Rights Management:**

+    Your organization does not have a Premium subscription for Azure Information Protection, but  has the following:

-- Your organization has just an Office 365 subscription that supports protecting documents and emails with the Azure Rights Management service (Azure RMS)
+        -  An Office 365 subscription that supports protecting documents and emails with the Azure Rights Management service (Azure RMS).

 ## Roadmap for a Premium subscription with Office 365